-Says Judy: “It is imperative that the Care Committee is kept informed if people in the congregation are in need.
+Says chairperson Judy Hodes: “It is imperative that the Care Committee is kept informed if people in the congregation are in need.
 What tends to happen is that people indirectly mention others who are ill or are in need, and that’s how we hear about it.
 But it would help if people contacted us directly with names.”

 The Care Committee has also established the Care Awards, which reward members of the congregation who have made substantial contributions to the congregation and to Progressive Judaism over many years.
 A certificate is issued at a Friday night Shabbat service as a token of esteem by members of Beit Emanuel, and a special brocha is held in honour of the person receiving the award.
 Previous recipients have been the late Frans Benedict, who for years phoned every congregant who had a birthday, and Leonard Singer, a former chairman who has played a key behind-the-scenes management role for nearly 20 years.

 The Care Committee is in urgent need of volunteers who can offer such help as lifts to shul or hosting of members for Shabbat.
 There are many people in need in the congregation, and Judy feels that it is important to send the right person to visit the person in need.
 The committee is also in need of donations to cover the cost of gifts for the sick and the sponsorship of seats at lunches and dinners.